Taxes For US Citizens Retiring Abroad

 The allure of living abroad can be irresistible — especially in one’s later years.
 In fact, hundreds of thousands of Americans choose to spend their retirements relaxing on sandy beaches, eating exotic food and learning a foreign language.

 If you have similar aspirations, relocating to another country is certainly possible.
-Though to achieve and maintain the standard of living you desire, it is imperative to understand the tax implications of moving overseas (or even south of the border).
+Though to achieve and maintain the standard of living you desire, it is imperative you understand the tax implications of retiring abroad — whether overseas or even just south of the border.

 Below is a brief tax guide designed for U.S. expats retiring abroad.